Project Isaiah is utilizing a Community Participatory Action Research approach to address school based trauma

 Change the future by creating a better one.

-Due to less than projected funds raised via crowd sourcing, "Research on the Road" as of mid-February 2025 is paused until more money is raised and/or grants are secured.
+Due to less than projected funds raised via crowd sourcing, "Research on the Road" completed 75% of their travel plans but Phase 2 is on hold until more money is raised and/or grants are secured.
 We didn’t come this far to stop, together we can do this.

 Get in Touch with Us